 Extreme care must be taken to avoid hitting or dropping a loaded firearm.
-Even if on SAFE, accidental discharge may occur-some ammunition has very sensitive primers.
+Even if on SAFE, accidental discharge may occur-some ammunition have very sensitive primers.

-Shooting Glasses and Earplugs: Shooting Glasses are a MUST; chances of gas, gunpowder and dirt particle blowback are remote, but do exist.
+Shooting Glasses and Earplugs: Protective Glasses are a MUST; chances of gas, gunpowder and particle blowback are remote, but do exist and can cause eye injury.
 Earplugs reduce the chance of temporary or permanent loss of hearing when shooting-particularly on an indoor range.

 Firearms Safety Course: To familiarize yourself with the proper use of firearms, attend a Firearm Safety Course in your area.
 Remember-only YOU are responsible for the firearm in your hands.
 Prevent accidents by knowing its function.

 HANDLE IT WITH RESPECT, NOT FEAR.
-Safety Devices on firearms are EXTRAS and are not substitutes for safe handling.
+Safety Devices on firearms are not substitutes for safe handling procedures.